dauwhe/pdm/README.md

 ### Web Publications

 What is a web publication?
 Right now it’s essentially a URL that points to an HTML resource that contains a manifest or a link to a manifest.
 The web publication manifest is currently defined as JSON-LD with a schema.org context as well as a custom context.
-Instead, let’s just start with a very simple WAM:
+Instead, let’s just start with a very simple web application manifest (more on this later):

 ```json